Introduction

 Legendary Hollywood car customizer George Barris worked extensively on The Silencers.
 He customized Helm’s vehicle, a 1965 Mercury Colony Park, to include a bar and reclining seats.
 In addition to customizing Helm’s station wagon, Barris also rigged the two cars that were trying to wreck Matt and Gail, to fall apart when they hit head-on.

 Elmer Bernstein composed the score.
-However, the film also featured a number of Martin’s recordings as well.
+However, the film also featured several of Martin’s recordings as well.
 As a result, two soundtrack albums were released – an RCA Victor album featuring Bernstein’s original score, and a Reprise album by Martin, singing several songs that were featured in the movie.

 Review